brylevkirill/notes/Reinforcement Learning.md

 	["Empowerment - An Introduction"](#salge-glackin-polani---empowerment---an-introduction) by Salge et al.
 	["Variational Information Maximisation for Intrinsically Motivated Reinforcement Learning"](#mohamed-rezende---variational-information-maximisation-for-intrinsically-motivated-reinforcement-learning) by Mohamed and Rezende
-	["Variational Intrinsic Control"](http://arxiv.org/abs/1611.07507) by Gregor et al.  (the primary goal is not to understand or predict the observations but to control the environment - agents can often control an environment perfectly well without much understanding, and focusing on understanding might significantly distract and impair the agent, as such reducing the control it achieves)
+	["Variational Intrinsic Control"](#gregor-rezende-wierstra---variational-intrinsic-control) by Gregor et al.  (the primary goal is not to understand or predict the observations but to control the environment - agents can often control an environment perfectly well without much understanding, and focusing on understanding might significantly distract and impair the agent, as such reducing the control it achieves)
+	["Stochastic Neural Networks for Hierarchical Reinforcement Learning"](#florensa-duan-abbeel---stochastic-neural-networks-for-hierarchical-reinforcement-learning) by Florensa et al.

 **predictive models**: